gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 1976: The first asymmetric (public key) cryptosystem [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) authenticates communicating partners and generates secret keys, that are known by these authenticated communicating partners only.
 It can do so over an insecure channel, because reading all key exchange messages does not reveal all required information.

+1977: The asymmetric RSA algorithm encrypts and decrypts, and thus enables digital signatures.

 ...

 2025: The [International Year of Quantum Science and Technology 2025](https://quantum2025.org/)